ocornejo/fieldmonitoringfeasibility/README.md

 * 75_ram_oh:		execution times with RAM context saturation (75%), with monitoring
 * 90_ram:			execution times with RAM context saturation (90%), without monitoring
 * 90_ram_oh:		execution times with RAM context saturation (90%), with monitoring

+## Human subject studies measures

+For human subject studies we report for each application the times we measured during the video recording process.
+The files called *no_saturation_video.csv* contain 3 columns:

+* the column *action* indicates the type of action
+* the column *base_time* indicates the **mean** measured time for the application without any monitoring.
+* the column *exec_time_iteration_1* indicates the execution time of the action during the test case under monitoring.

+## Failing executions

+For the experimentation with failing executions we report the timing measures for Adobe Reader DC and Notepad++ applications.
+The files called *no_saturation_faulty.csv* contain 7 columns:

+* the column *action* indicates the type of action being executed in the test
+* the column *base_time* indicates the **mean** measured time for the application without any monitoring nor fault injection.
+* the columns from *exec_time_iteration_1* to *exec_time_iteration_5* indicate the execution time of the action during the 5 replications of the test case with monitoring and the fault injection.

 For further information, please contact us to oscar.cornejo@unimib.it